Skip to content

 The Isabelline Wheatear is a small passerine bird belonging to the Muscicapidae family.
 It can be found in steppes and open countryside, breeding from southern Russia through Central Asia all the way down to northern Pakistan.

-During wintertime it migrates southwards for warmer climates.
-Its diet mainly consists of insects which makes this species an insectivorous one.
+During wintertime, it migrates southwards for warmer climates.
+Its diet mainly consists of insects, making this species insectivorous.

-The males are distinguished by their grey upperparts, light underside with buff markings around wings and tail as well as their white brow stripe that gives them their name: "Isabellina".
+The males are distinguished by their grey upper parts, the light underside with buff markings around wings and tail, as well as their white brow stripe that gives them their name: “Isabella”.

 Scientific classification: